 Depression is one of the most common mental illnesses in the world, with over 264 million people reportedly suffering from depression symptoms.
-While everybody has their own unique experience with the illness, the majority of patients end up losing their interests and going through feelings of dread and hopelessness.
+While everybody has their own unique experience with the illness, the majority of patients end up losing their interest and going through feelings of dread and hopelessness.
 If left untreated, depression will only worsen and disrupt all areas of life, from your job and relationships to your personal goals and ambitions.

 Due to the serious nature of depression, finding a treatment plan that works for you is essential.
 In addition to medication, many doctors recommend some form of therapy, which can help you sort through those difficult thoughts and emotions.
 Of course, it isn’t always easy to talk about your problems — that’s why more and more patients are turning to depression art.
 Here’s a closer look at the connection between art and depression, as well as the treatments available for the disorder.